-3.24 Fonterra regards "the way in which [Fonterra] uses an assumption" in section 150B(2) as referring to the process by which actual figures are converted into notional values in the model.
-The opinion by Webb Henderson attached to Fonterra's Reasons paper for this year's base milk price calculation review states:
+- 3.23 Fonterra regards "the way in which [Fonterra] uses an assumption" in section 150B(2) as referring to the process by which actual figures are converted into notional values in the model.
+As set out in the opinion attached to Fonterra's Reasons paper for this year's base milk price calculation review:25 - 10. ...

-...
 The meaning [of s 150B(2)] can be derived by reference to Fonterra's practice of generating notional values used in the base milk price calculation through a process that in many instances begins with actual values, and translating these into notional values relevant to an efficient producer of the reference commodity products.
 Where notional values are used in the model, the Commission has historically tested both the applicability of the actual values, and the process used to translate those values into base milk price inputs against the s 150A purpose tests.
 In effect, where s 150B(1) actuals are used, then the first phase of that analysis is avoided by the presumptive effect of s 150B(1).